 Beyond this and further into the fort, all semblance of maintenance ceased.
 Tumbledown structures were scattered about, interspersed with grazing buffaloes, inviting us to explore them.
 Sadly, the Takht Mahal (the throne room), Diwan-e-Khas and Diwan-e-Aam (chambers for private and public audience, respectively) were also cordoned off!
 So all we could do was ramble about, seeing whatever we could.
 Behind the Takht Mahal was an interesting roofless pavilion, though, with tall arches and a nice view over the plains below.

 By then we’d had enough.
 We were hungry and sweaty, and still had to see the local metalwork artisans and the Barid Shahi tombs, so we headed off for lunch.
 Lunch was at Rohit Restaurant, a homely little Punjabi place that was ‘the best restaurant in Bidar’ according to our driver.
 The food was quite good, I must admit, probably because it looked like it was actually run by a Punjabi family.
 This isn’t surprising if you consider Bidar—and especially the Gurdwara Nanak Jhira Sahib shrine—is a major pilgrimage centre for followers of Sikhism.

 Watching Bidri artisans work their magic

 After lunch, we headed into the old city to visit the local Bidri artisans.
 There’s lots of this black-and-silver metalwork available in Hyderabad, so we were curious to see how exactly it’s done.
-Our driver dropped us off at a workshop (he was needed back at the resort), and we spent some time talking to the artisans and watching them work.
+Our driver dropped us off at a workshop and headed back to the resort, and we spent some time talking to the artisans and watching them work.

 It turns out that the base metal is zinc, into which designs are engraved and then filled with silver wire.
 The item is then buffed smooth, and then immersed in boiling mud made from soil from the Bidar fort!
 This turns the zinc black but leaves the silver shiny.
 A quick polish with some coconut oil, and the striking silver inlaid Bidriware item is ready.